Public Opinion Polling

 The Simon Poll™ is an annual statewide poll asking Illinois voters’ opinions on important current public policy topics, typically with a focus on state budget issues, political and electoral reform, politics, and social issues.
 The Southern Illinois Poll™ collects voter opinion in the southernmost 18 counties in Illinois.

-The Simon Poll™ of registered voters in Illinois has been conducted since 2008 and the Southern Illinois Polls have been conducted since 2010.
+The Simon Poll™ of registered voters in Illinois has been conducted since 2008 and the Southern Illinois Poll™ has been conducted since 2010.
 In addition to helping chart public opinion for policy makers, graduate students also use the polling to include questions useful to them in their papers, dissertations and research projects.

 American Association for Public Opinion Research’s (AAPOR) Transparency Initiative